 Gary Schocker is very well known in the flute community, highly respected for his ability as a soloist, having performed with the New York Philharmonic, the Philadelphia Orchestra, the New Jersey Symphony, the Dallas Symphony, the West German Sinfonia, and I Solisti Italiani.
 He is also renowned as a teacher and clinician, having toured and taught in Colombia, Panama, Canada, Australia, Taiwan, Japan, Germany, France, and Italy.

 He is also renowned for his compositions, mainly for flute.
-Indeed, he is said to be the most published living composer of flute music with over 200 works in print.
+Indeed, he is said to be the most published living composer of flute music with over 200, possibly 300, works in print.

-His most recent work is called Chiaroscuro.
+One of his more recent works is called Chiaroscuro.
 It is a four-movement suite for solo flute.
 Schocker’s title refers to a Renaissance painting technique using dramatic contrasts between lightness and dark.
 Each movement (I. Andante, II.
 Minuet, III.
 Sarabande, IV.
 Allegro picante) offers a unique reference and connection to old and new worlds.
 Any one of the movements may stand alone as a solo recital piece.

 We will shortly be publishing a review of both the piece and the printed sheet music.
 First, however, here is a performance by the composer.